 People seeking a bond for the first time for their company may need to rely on the strength of their personal credit, until the business becomes more established financially.
 Stronger credit and better financial data can lower the bonding company’s risk and make it more appealing to approve.
 Some types of bonds also may require stronger credit levels than others, such as court bonds.

-Applicants with spotty past credit are still encouraged to search for a bonding company willing to work with them to find the right program.
+Applicants with spotty past credit are still encouraged to search for a brokerage willing to work with them to find the right program.
 A bond may eventually end up being issued unless there are serious financial concerns – in some cases a higher-risk applicant may be asked to pay a higher premium than someone with stronger credit.
 We specialize in all bond types from DMEPOS bonds to license and permit bonds.
 Call us today to learn more.

 Once a bond is approved, applicants often move right to applying for insurance for it.
 A typical insurance program is between the insurer and the insured, but in a surety bond situation, the obligee also needs to be included.
 Bonds by themselves shouldn’t be considered insurance for a business, but should be thought of more as insurance for customers of that business.

-Call NFP Surety toll free at (800) 863-3210 today for free bonding quotes.
-We can write all types of Surety Bonds in every state.
-Our friendly and informative team of bonding experts are ready to help solidify your business.
+Call Surety by NFP toll free at (800) 863-3210 today for free getting bonded quotes.
+We can write all types in every state.
+Our friendly and informative team experts are ready to help solidify your business.